 Credit risk refers to our exposures to financial institutions, suppliers and customers that have in the past and may in the future experience financial difficulty, particularly in light of recent conditions in the credit markets and the global economy.
-As of September 24, 2021, our cash and cash equivalents were held in deposits and highly liquid investment products with maturities of three months or less with banks and other financial institutions having credit ratings of A minus or above.
-Our short-term investments as of September 24, 2021 are held in various financial institutions with a maturity limit not to exceed three years, and all securities are rated A1, P-1, F1 or better.
-We continue to monitor our surplus cash and consider investment in corporate and U.S. government debt as well as certain available for sale securities in accordance with our investment policy.
+As of September 30, 2022, our cash and cash equivalents were held in deposits and highly liquid investment products with maturities of three months or less with banks and other financial institutions having credit ratings of A minus or above.
+Our short-term investments as of September 30, 2022 are held in various financial institutions with a maturity limit not to exceed three years, and all securities are rated A1, P-1, F1 or better.
+We continue to monitor our surplus cash and consider investment in corporate and U.S. government debt as well as certain available-for-sale and held-to-maturity securities in accordance with our investment policy.
 We generally monitor the financial performance of our suppliers and customers, as well as other factors that may affect their access to capital and liquidity.
 Presently, we believe that we will not incur material losses due to our exposures to such credit risk.